What is the European SAFARI project?

 Who are our main partners?

 SAFARI has a consortium of 26 partners.
 The University of Lille is the coordinator of the project.
 The ports of Dunkirk (France), Sevilla (Spain), Lisbon (Portugal) are the main port partners and where the different solutions will be tested.
-The ports of Livorno (Italy) and Tripoli (Libya) are replicator ports, which will be closely following the advancements of the projects and testing out the solutions once finalized.
+The ports of Livorno (Italy) and Tripoli (Lebanon) are replicator ports, which will be closely following the advancements of the projects and testing out the solutions once finalized.
 Other partners are diverse: they include research and academic institutes, terminal operators, and organisations focused on ports.

 What is AIVP’s role?